skh960630/LSTM-TimeSeries-Prediction/README.md

 # LSTM Time Series Prediction
 LSTM using Keras to predict the time series data.
-There are two running files to predict international airline passengers.
-We use 65% of data to train the LSTM model and predict the other 35% of data and compare the predicted data with real data.
+There are two running files to predict international airline passengers and google stock market.
+We use 65% of data to train the LSTM model and predict the other 35% of data and compare with real data.

-International airline passengers: Number of passengers for each month in thousands.
+- International airline passengers: Number of passengers for each month in thousands.
+- google-stock.csv: Google stock market data from 2012 to 2017

 ## Requirements
 Please check the version of libraries I used for this LSTM.